Uzlopak/blog/case.md

     // throttle the stream to 1kb/s
     const throttleStream = new ThrottleStream({ bps: 1024 })
     payload.pipe(throttleStream)
-    // pass the throttleSteam as payloa
+    // pass the throttleSteam as payload
     done(null, throttleStream)
     return
   }